-Gilded forging transforms gates, gratings and railings into a real treasure
+Gilded forgings transform gates, gratings and railings into a real treasure

-In order to apply durable gilding to forgings, a sound knowledge of how to protect iron from corrosion is required.
-Consideration should also be given to the layering of lacquer on the areas to be gilded.
+In order to apply durable gilding on forgings, a sound knowledge of how to protect iron from corrosion is required.
+Consideration should also be given to the application of varnish on the areas to be gilded.
 The correct adhesive for oil gilding and the suitable type of gold leaf, at least 23.5 carat, are essential to achieving a perfect result.
 The gold leaf thickness can, in specific cases, be an important factor in determining the durability of gilding work.

 A thin film of glue to prevent the wear of the gold leaf layer

-If you wish to ensure the long-term durability of the gilding, then not only does good workmanship play an important role, but so too does the installation location of the forging.
-If objects are installed in locations that host large gatherings of people, then the wear of the gold leaf layer cannot be avoided on account of the inevitable frequent contact.
-Gilding is much less susceptible to scratching if the adhesive layer is applied in a particularly thin layer when oil gilding.
+If you wish to ensure the long-term durability of the gilding work, then not only does good workmanship play an important role, but so, too, does the installation location of the object.
+If it is installed in a location that hosts large gatherings of people, the wear of the gold leaf cannot be avoided because of inevitable frequent contact.
+Oil gilding works are much less susceptible to scratching if the adhesive layer is applied in a particularly thin layer.